Bindon10/Discord-A2S-QueryBot/README.md

 ---

 ## Changelog (highlights)

+### v2.5.1 (2026-07-21)
+- Included fix for downtime counters not counting when pings are disabled

 ### v2.5.0 (2026-07-15)
 - Servers are now queried **concurrently** — big server lists and down servers no longer slow the refresh cycle.